ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Backend Orchestration

-\subsection{Manager}

-The Termination Decision Maker and the Planner execute in parallel during each workflow invocation round.
+Figure~\ref{fig:agentic} illustrates the backend orchestration of the copilot.
+In each round of backend workflow invocation by the frontend, the \textbf{Manager} module performs two functions in parallel: (1) it determines whether the previous invocation sufficiently answers the user's question (Termination Decision Maker), and (2) it dynamically updates the \textit{meta-plan}, which specifies the sequence of agents to execute and selects the agent to be executed in the current round (Planner).
+The \textbf{Executor} runs the current agent and streams the output to the frontend, triggering the next workflow invocation without user input.
+This continues until the Termination Decision Maker returns the \texttt{termination} flag.
+Users can sequentially view individual agent output without waiting for the full meta-plan execution.

+\subsubsection{\textbf{Manager}}

-The \textbf{Termination Decision Maker} collects the chat history (i.e., the user's question and responses from previously executed agents) and makes a termination decision using an LLM call.
-The prompt for this call includes detailed termination conditions and examples.
+The Termination Decision Maker aggregates the chat history (i.e., the user's questions and the responses from previously executed agents) and determines whether to terminate using an LLM call.
+The Planner loads all available agents and compiles their names, descriptions, and hints regarding the next agent into an agent selection prompt.

-The \textbf{Planner} loads all available agents and compiles their names, descriptions, and hints for next agent into an agent selection prompt.
-An LLM generates the sequence of agents to be invoked in the meta-plan.
-In each round of workflow invocation, the Planner updates the meta-plan and selects the next agent for execution.
-In our current implementation, most user queries are resolved with fewer than three agents, and the Planner’s decisions are highly accurate.

-\subsection{Executor}
+\subsubsection{\textbf{Executor}}

-Once the Planner selects an agent for execution, the \textbf{Executor} performs the following steps to ``execute'' the corresponding agent: \textbf{Step 1}: Selects the skills to execute from the agent’s available skill set and extract arguments; \textbf{Step 2}: Generates a skill execution plan based on defined skill dependencies (if any); \textbf{Step 3}: Executes the skill execution plan and collects outputs from all invoked skills; and \textbf{Step 4} (Optional): Constructs the prompt based on the agent's definition and makes a final LLM call to generate the agent's response.
+The Executor carries out the following steps: \textbf{Step 1}: Selects the relevant skill(s) from the agent's available skill set and extracts the corresponding arguments using Semantic Kernel; \textbf{Step 2}: Optimizes the execution plan based on defined skill dependencies, if any, with heuristics to maximize parallelization; \textbf{Step 3}: Executes the skill plan and collects skill outputs; and \textbf{Step 4} (optional): Constructs a prompt based on the agent's definition and makes an LLM call to generate the agent's response. \textbf{Steps 1--3} are executed iteratively until the skill selector decides to terminate, enabling iterative retrieval strategies (for example for code, when multi-hop relationship is desired) and trial-and-error skill execution.

-In Step 1, we compile descriptions of all available skills for the selected agent, along with their required input arguments, into the skill selector's prompt.
-Few-shot examples are included to help guide the LLM in selecting the appropriate skills based on various user inputs.
-The output of this LLM call includes both the list of skills to invoke and the corresponding input arguments for each skill.
-For the skill orchestration LLM call, we use the Semantic Kernel~\cite{sk} sequential planner, integrated with Azure OpenAI function calling~\cite{functionCalling} to restrict the output format.
-In Step 1, the LLM determines only the set of skills to execute.
-Step 2 then applies a deterministic optimization mechanism to decide the execution order and parallelism, accounting for dependency constraints.
-If no constraints exist, all skills are executed in parallel.
-For certain agents, some skills are capable of directly generating user responses and terminate this round of invocation.